Board

 Hannah Johnston

 Hannah Johnston teaches classroom music at Homestead Elementary in Eagle River, Alaska.
-She has served on the AAEC board since 2014.
-Johnston graduated from the University of Alaska Fairbanks with a Masters of Arts in Trumpet Performance, Bachelors of Music in K-12 Music Education and Bachelors of Music in Trumpet Performance.
-She is currently in her ninth year with the Anchorage School District.
-She is a cohort facilitator, mentor for first, second and transition educators.
-Johnston currently serves in ASD’s Music Advisory Committee, as the Elementary Region 4 Representative for Alaska Music Educators Association, member of the Alaska Orff Chapter, and plays trumpet in the Anchorage Symphony Orchestra.
-Johnston has taught courses and presented sessions for district and state professional development conferences and in-services.
+Johnston is also the Elementary Music Curriculum Support Specialist for the Anchorage School District.
+She has served as Southcentral Board representative on the AAEC board since 2014.
+Johnston graduated from the University of Alaska Fairbanks with a Master’s of Arts in Trumpet Performance, Bachelor’s of Music in K-12 Music Education and Bachelor’s of Music in Trumpet Performance.
+She is currently in her 13th year with the Anchorage School District.
+She is a Collegial Cohort Facilitator in addition to serving as a Mentor for first, second and transition educators.
+Johnston currently serves on ASD Elementary Music’s Advisory Committee and ASD Elementary Music’s Curriculum Committee.
+She is the current President of the Alaska Music Educators Association, member of the Alaska Orff Chapter, and plays trumpet in the Anchorage Symphony Orchestra.
+Johnston has taught courses and served as presenter for district and state professional development conferences and in-services.
+Her passions include spending precious time with family, camping, writing and performing music and traveling.

 todd hindman bio photo